gambitproject/jsgte/INFOS/amelie.md

 The webpage can be load at http://gambitproject.github.io/jsgte/2byn.html

 ###Interactive display
-There are for ways of specifying the payoffs of each players.
+There are four ways of specifying the payoffs of each players.
 I implemented 2 of them.
 Payoff can be change by clicking on the "Edit matrix" button (not my implementation), by editing the matrix directly clicking on payoffs (not my implementation).
 I implemented the interactive display of payoffs.
 The user can grab an endpoint or a line an move it up and down.
 The matrix is automatically updated.
-I aslo added the precision input.
+I also added the precision input.
 The user can choose the precision of payoffs (1, 0.1 , ...).

 ###Features
-* The two colored diagrams show (y-axis) the payoffs that each player receive according to the strategy they choose (line) and the mixture of strategies that the opponent choose (x-axis).
+* The two colored diagrams show (y-axis) the payoffs that each player receives according to the strategy they choose (line) and the mixture of strategies that the opponent choose (x-axis).
 The upper envelope shows the best-response of each player.
 ![2by2_envelope](./EQDIAG/2by2_envelope.png)

 * Each diagram has a subdivided line below.
 This subdivided lines summarize the best-response choice.